playcanvas/developer.playcanvas.com/docs/user-manual/xr/using-webxr.md

 ## Starting XR Session

 The API for entering XR is on the Camera Component or [XrManager][2] on the Application.
-To start VR presenting you should use the `startXr` method on a CameraComponent and provide type of XR session, reference space and optional object with additional arguments:
+To start an XR session you should use the `startXr` method on a CameraComponent and provide the type of XR session, reference space, and optional object with additional arguments:

 ```javascript
 entity.camera.startXr(pc.XRTYPE_VR, pc.XRSPACE_LOCALFLOOR);
 ```

-It is an asynchronous operation and is only possible to start on a user interaction, such as a button click, mouse click or touch.
+It is an asynchronous operation and is only possible to start on a user interaction, such as a button click, mouse click, or touch.
 To know when a session is started, you can subscribe to the `start` event:

 ```javascript
 app.xr.on('start', function () {